hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlSettingCurveColor AnimatesColor(Component[] anyComponents, string property)` <br/>
 Animates a color property of several components.
 The runtime type of the component will be used. // FIXME: Safety is not provived on nulls.
 It should probably be, for convenience.

+- `AacFlSettingCurveColor AnimatesHDRColor(Component anyComponent, string property)` 💡<br/>
+  Animates a HDR color property of a component (uses XYZW instead of RGBA).
+The runtime type of the component will be used. // FIXME: this needs multi-component, with safety

+- `AacFlSettingCurveObjectReference AnimatesObjectReference(Component anyComponent, string property)` 💡<br/>
+  Animates an object reference of a component.
+The runtime type of the component will be used. // FIXME: this needs multi-component, with safety

 - `EditorCurveBinding BindingFromComponent(Component anyComponent, string propertyName)` <br/>
 Returns an EditorCurveBinding of a component, relative to the animator root.
 The runtime type of the component will be used.
 This is meant to be used in conjunction with traditional animation APIs.